laravel/nova-docs/src/actions/registering-actions.md

 }
 ```

-### Visit Actions
+### Internal Redirect Actions

-The `visit` action will push the user to an internal page inside Nova.
-To create a `visit` action, pass the action's name, the path and query strings you want them to visit:
+The `internalRedirect` action will push the user to an internal page inside Nova.
+To create an `internalRedirect` action, simply provide the action's name and path to the method.
+If needed, query string values may be provided as the third argument to the `internalRedirect` method:

 ```php
 use Laravel\Nova\Nova;